tier4/TILDE/src/tilde_vis/README.md

 (1) Print subscribers topic info.

-There are five topics, so tilde_vis shows four per-callback latencies(from some subscription callback to the nexe subscription callback) and e2e latency.
+There are five topics, so tilde_vis shows four per-callback latencies(from some subscription callback to the next subscription callback) and e2e latency.

 ```bash
 $ ros2 run tilde_vis tilde_vis